 Motion by Meinke to accept the following as a Finding of Fact

-4. Lot 29 is located in a plotted sub and was improved upon to bring in fill to professor for off-site septic for lot 19 (11756 West Pointe Road).
+4. Lot 29 is located in a plotted sub and was improved upon to bring in fill to FACILITATE AS AN off-site septic for lot 19 (11756 West Pointe Road).

 Second: Barr - Barr called for further discussion and roll call vote passing 5/0